Master of International Business

 - Demonstrated leadership

-An earned undergraduate degree from an accredited institution is required to be considered for admission to the MIB program.
-It is preferred that candidates have a degree in international business or have significant coursework in international business.
-Graduate coursework and/or (whether degree has been earned or not) will also be taken into consideration.
+a.
+Undergraduate performance An earned undergraduate degree from an accredited institution is required to be considered for admission to the MIB program.
+It is preferred that candidates have a degree in international business or have significant coursework in international business (exceptions made for students applying to the Double Degree program with Tecnológico de Monterrey).
+Graduate coursework (whether degree has been fully completed or not) will also be taken into consideration.
 Transcripts from all institutions attended must be submitted to The Darla Moore School of Business.

 Additional thoughts regarding your application

 The 2-year MIB Dual Degree and the 1-year MIB are highly competitive.
 We seek applicants who already have international experience (either study abroad or work) and who have demonstrated leadership in their communities.
 Applicants should have proficiency in at least one language in addition to their native tongue.
 Likewise, successful applicants will have demonstrated academic achievements reflected in transcripts, undergraduate GPA and the GMAT.

 The education you receive during your MIB program is an interdisciplinary program that combines the development of international business expertise with an advanced understanding of international studies.
 The program is unique in its focus on political, economic, and socio-cultural dimensions of global business.
 The curriculum is designed to provide a broadened and integrative understanding of business and government interactions globally.
 The two-year double degree experience - living and studying in two different countries for a year in each - provides unique academic learning opportunities in the classroom as well as a myriad of experiential learning opportunities.

 Ideally, our graduates will go on to have successful careers as leaders in both the private and public sectors.

 The world is always in need of global leaders.
 Leaders who understand and appreciate the complex environment that is the intersection of the public and private sectors in the international marketplace are the leaders of tomorrow.
 Do you have what it takes?